 Campaign roadmap, timeline, and accountability rhythm

-A clearer decision about whether the campaign is ready
+A clear, evidence-based decision about campaign readiness

 Board members prepared for campaign leadership